Leadership

 Most analytics dysfunction traces back to org design, not talent.
 I’ve seen this consistently enough that it’s become the first place I look when a data function isn’t performing.

 The specific failure mode I’ve had to unwind more than once is organizing analytical resources around business pillars, where each function controls its own dedicated analytics capacity.
 It seems clean on paper.
-In practice, it means the people with the most context on what the business actually needs, usually product managers and commercial leads, have the least ability to act on it.
+In practice, it means the people with the most context on what the business needs, usually product managers and commercial leads, have the least ability to act on it.
 The analysts are locked inside silos controlled by people who can see one part of the problem.

 The fix isn’t a better coordination process.
 It’s changing who controls resources and what they can see from that position.